 While the entrance is free, we feel that Saidpur Village could be easily skipped.
 The history of the place is interesting, but besides the temple and gurdwara, there is not much to do or see.
 If you do go there, make sure to check these older houses before entering the village.

 Located in the north of Islamabad, the Margalla Hills are part of the Margalla Hills National Park, set in the Himalayan foothills.
-Different hiking trails like Trail 3 and Trail 5 let you explore the park, and you can head to the Daman-e-Ko, where you can enjoy views of Islamabad.
+Different hiking trails like Trail 3 and Trail 5 let you explore the park, and you can head to the Daman-e-Ko, where you can enjoy views of Islamabad in Pakistan.
 Given the scorching heat of the Islamabad weather when we were there, we did not hike, but would have loved to do so!
 Pir Sohawa is another recommended viewpoint.

 An artificial reservoir close to the Shakarparian National Park, the Rawal Lake provides the water to Rawalpindi and Islamabad.
 The lake is a favorite hanging place for the residents, and boating on the lake is equally a fun thing to do.
 Go there around sunset to enjoy the soft colors over the lake, or relax in one of the numerous parks in Islamabad.